DaveWilcock/php-strava-client/README.md

 # Strava v3 API Client

 This is a single-file-library that you can use to interrogate the Strava v3 API.
-It handles authentication as well as whatever API calls you want to me (as long as they are valid)
+It handles authentication as well as whatever API calls you want to make (as long as they are valid)

 ## Usage